gauravbhaskar84/docker-swarm-ansible/README.md

         creates: cluster_initialized.txt
 ```

-The last playbook, _join.yaml_, sets up the actual Docker Swarm as composed of four hosts - two masters (so that the manager role is redunded) and two workers.
-In order to achieve that, two _join-tokens_ (one to join the cluster as a manager, and one to join the cluster as a worker) are generated on the host which initialized the swarm, and automatically passed to the remaining three hosts.
+The last playbook, _join.yaml_, sets up the actual Docker Swarm as composed of five hosts - three masters (so that the manager role is redunded) and two workers.
+In order to achieve that, two _join-tokens_ (one to join the cluster as a manager, and one to join the cluster as a worker) are generated on the host which initialized the swarm, and automatically passed to the remaining four hosts.

 ```yaml
 ---